 On May 30, 2021, Dehghan said prosecutors had confirmed they had concluded their investigation and that Brière would indeed be tried for espionage and spreading "propaganda against the system."
+The form of espionage Brière was charged with reportedly is punishable by up to three years' imprisonment, while the propaganda charge is punishable by three months to one year in prison.
 Two other charges, propagating "corruption on earth" and consuming alcohol, had been dismissed following the investigation.
+Iranian authorities announced Brière's trial would begin on January 20, 2022.